This Woman Had Bad Credit And Debt From 25 Credit Cards...She Now Owns A Multi-Million Dollar Enterprise

 Arnita's woes didn't stop there.

-When a job opportunity with an annual salary of $60,000 slipped through her fingers because of her poor credit score, it was a glaring wake up call.
+When a job opportunity with an annual salary of $60,000 slipped through her fingers because of her poor credit score, it was a glaring wake-up call.
 “I went home, pulled my credit report, and my God; my credit was shot.
 I was embarrassed.
 I ended up working at a car dealership and while there, I saw the difference between how people were treated with bad credit versus those who had good credit."

 “The majority of people aren't taught how to make money, manage money, and definitely weren't taught how to spend it.
-Applying for too many credit cards, not having a budget, and spending money before you have it may easily cause one to fall in to debt."
+Applying for too many credit cards, not having a budget, and spending money before you have it may easily cause one to fall into debt."

 A strong will and determination are Arnita's hallmarks.
-It was these characteristics that prompted her to begin taking one step at a time towards the life she knew she deserved.
+It was these characteristics that prompted her to begin taking one step at a time toward the life she knew she deserved.
 She knew her road to financial recovery wouldn't be short or sweet.

 “Where there is a will, there is a way.
 Budget!
 Budget!
 Budget!
 You have to find out where all of your money is going.
 You will find it very difficult to become financially independent if you are using your credit cards as a source of income.
 Trust me on this, NOT all of your money is going towards your needs, some of it is going to towards your wants.
 Make your credit card(s) work for you.